nag9s/Machine-Learning/why-statstics-in-ml-or-data-science.md

 In the simplest case, suppose you are comparing the performance of two classifiers A and B. A gives 90% accuracy and B gives 87% accuracy, which one is better?
 May be both A and B perform the **same **statistically, but you will never know this unless you know statistics.
 That is how much **statistics is important for understanding and interpreting results obtained from ML methods.**

+**Important to know from statistics**

+probability

+Analysis of Variance

+Wilcoxon signed rank test

+Kruskal-Wallis test.